 When defining the index pattern, you must enter a name that is different than

 will attempt to capture the data in the rollup index.
 For example, if your index pattern is

 Start, stop, and delete rollup jobsedit

 Once you’ve saved a rollup job, you’ll see it the Rollup Jobs overview page, where you can drill down for further investigation.
-The Manage menu in the lower right enables you to start, stop, and delete the rollup job.
+The Manage menu enables you to start, stop, and delete the rollup job.
 You must first stop a rollup job before deleting it.

 You can’t change a rollup job after you’ve created it.
 To select additional fields or redefine terms, you must delete the existing job, and then create a new one with the updated specifications.
 Be sure to use a different name for the new rollup job—reusing the same name can lead to problems with mismatched job configurations.
 You can read more at rollup job configuration.

 Try it: Create and visualize rolled up dataedit

 This example creates a rollup job to capture log data from sample web logs.
 Before you start, add the web logs sample data set.